yuraaah/my-minimal-portfolio/README.md

 # my-minimal-portfolio

-A simple Yura´s Personal Website portfolio
+A simple Yura´s Personal Website portfolio made by HTML, CSS and TYPESCRIPT.